How you do anything is how you do everything.

-And sometimes, it’s the simplest habits that can be life-changing.
-That’s what this list is about.
-I’ve come up with 19 ways to be a better person and become the best version of yourself.
+Here’s a list of 19 ways to be a better person and become the best version of yourself.

 1. Define your vision and set goals – yearly, monthly, weekly, and daily

 Having a vision for your life, on which you can set goals, is so important to being happy.
 You’ll know your “why” and you’ll intentionally move in the direction you want your life to move toward.
-Having goals that are in line with your vision will help you achieve what you want in life, whether it’s for your family or your career or anything in between.
+Having goals that are in line with your vision will help you achieve what you want in life, whether it’s for your family, career, or anything in between.

-This is what I did when I quit my job as a lawyer to become a financial planner and blogger.
+This is how I personally started what I did when I quit my job as a lawyer to become a financial planner and blogger-now online business entrepreneur and life coach.
 Now, I make money doing what I love.
-I even make money blogging and from freelance writing.
-And the income potential is amazing!!
+I never would’ve imagined it was possible to make money online – it’s truly been a blessing!

 2. Commit to lifelong learning